AGN Feedback in SDSS-IV MaNGA: AGNs have Suppressed Central Star Formation Rates: Sample Selection and SFH Reconstruction

-The full sample of potential control galaxies spans a range of stellar masses, redshifts, SFRs, etc. Because AGNs are known to preferentially reside in certain types of galaxies, directly comparing the properties of the AGN sample to the full sample of 2598 control galaxies is not necessarily a fair comparison.
+The full sample of potential control galaxies spans a range of stellar masses, redshifts, SFRs, etc. Because AGNs are known to reside preferentially in certain types of galaxies, directly comparing the properties of the AGN sample to the full sample of 2598 control galaxies is not necessarily a fair comparison.
 Instead, we study a control sample matched in stellar mass and redshift to the AGN galaxies.
-In detail, we first normalize the log-stellar masses and redshifts of all galaxies to a maximum of one.
-For each of the 279 AGN galaxies, we then select (without replacement) the two non-active galaxies which are closest in normalized stellar mass-redshift space and add them to the matched control sample.
-We weight the stellar mass by an arbitrary factor of $10$ in this selection to account for the lower variance in the distribution of normalized log-stellar masses as compared with the distribution of normalized redshifts.
-The resulting control sample of 558 galaxies closely matches the stellar mass and redshift distributions of the AGN host galaxies (see Fig.~\ref{fig:SMzdists}), with a mean stellar mass of $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.4$ and a mean redshift of $z\,{=}\,0.053$ (from NSA data).
-For a summary of the control sample selection process, see Fig.~\ref{fig:selectionmethod}.
+In detail, we first normalize the $\log($stellar masses$)$ and redshifts of all galaxies to a maximum of one.
+For each of the 279 AGN galaxies, we then select (without replacement) the two inactive galaxies which are closest in normalized stellar mass-redshift space and add them to the matched control sample.
+We weight the stellar mass by an arbitrary factor of $10$ in this selection to account for the lower variance in the distribution of normalized $\log($stellar masses$)$ as compared with the distribution of normalized redshifts.
+The resulting control sample of 558 galaxies closely matches the stellar mass and redshift distributions of the AGN host galaxies (see Figure~\ref{fig:SMzdists}), with a mean stellar mass of $\log($M$_{\ast}/$M$_\odot)\,{=}\,10.4$ and a mean redshift of $z\,{=}\,0.053$ (from NSA data).
+For a summary of the control sample selection process, see Figure~\ref{fig:selectionmethod}.